Setnour6/CraftableTreasureBags/README.md

 This mod contains recipes for all vanilla boss treasure bags (except for the Wall of Flesh).
 This mod also contains boss treasure bag recipes for the following 1.4 mods:
+- Example Mod
 - Expanded Weapons
 - Mech Bosses Reworked
-- Qwerty's Bosses and Items (Unfinished on their side.
-Requesting for more things to be updated and added)
+- Qwerty's Bosses and Items
 - Vitality Mod
-Note that as of 2022-03-06, the cross mod recipes don't seem to work properly at the moment (1.4 alpha 7a8944a, built 2022-03-06 3:49 PM)
+- Whips & More

 > All treasure bags are to be crafted with an empty treasure bag and a boss summoning item at a Demon Altar, as well as certain items that are to be used to craft the treasure bags, which depend on the boss summoning item you intend to craft with.
 > Craft an empty treasure bag with 10 silk and a black string at a loom.